Roundabout at George Elmer Drive & Cattle Drive

 My main confusion on this is who pays for it?
 The developer(s) was to build this roundabout to City specs, as a condition of approval.
 The info on Engage Missoula seems to contradict that and say that the City is paying for these changes and upgrades.
 So... which is it?
 Thank you.

-Scoops asked over 2 years ago
+Scoops asked almost 3 years ago

 Thank you for the question.
 The design and construction will be mostly paid for by area developments—44 Ranch, Flynn Ranch, and Mcnett Flats—with additional funding coming from the City of Missoula from Transportation Impact Fees.
 These fees are collected when new homes or businesses are constructed, and they are used to pay for the additional impacts on street wear and tear and various traffic management needs.